-Our Guided Backpacking Treks
+Our Guided Yellowstone Backpacking Trips

-All of our Yellowstone treks are either in Montana, Wyoming or both.
+All of our Yellowstone backpacking trips are either in Montana, Wyoming or both.
 In addition to Yellowstone National Park, we also offer exciting Wyoming Backpacking treks in high mountain wilderness areas adjacent to the park, including top hiking destinations like the Grand Tetons, Absarokas, Wind Rivers and Gros Ventres, plus a variety of Montana backpacking treks, including the rugged Beartooths just Northeast of the Park.
 In spring and fall we also offer a variety of treks in the amazing Utah Canyon country, which is just as beautiful while being less crowded and a great alternative to Grand Canyon hikes.

 Please note that sometimes our Yellowstone National Park backpacking trips fill up, and we take trip reservations on a first-come, first-served basis.
 So don’t miss out!

 To reserve your space, call 406-848-7000.
 We can’t wait to explore the wilds with you!